 - How long your CV should be not to get passed up by recruiters.

-- How to make your CV the ideal length by adding exactly the right things to catch the recruiter’s attention.
+- The ideal CV length that contains exactly the right things and catches the recruiter’s attention.

 - How to shorten your overly long CV without losing your key skills and accomplishments.